Our Käsespätzle Recipe is Easy to Follow and Definitely Cheesy!

 - This is a very simple version of Käsespätzle.
-There are other more complex recipes that call for heavy cream and are made in the oven.
-We like this recipe for a simple, weeknight version that is just as delicious and very easy to make.
+There are other more complex recipes that are made in the oven.
+We like this recipe for a simple, weeknight version that is delicious and very easy to make.

-- If you can't get a hold of Emmental cheese you can also use other sharp cheeses with a similar consistency, such as swiss cheese.
+- If you can’t get a hold of Emmental cheese you can also use other sharp cheeses with a similar consistency.

 - If you are a huge onion lover, you can of course fry up more onions.
 Just use a bigger pan and slightly more butter.